Becheler/Becheler.github.io/my_collections/_posts/2022-06-23-finally-a-standard-newick-formatter.md

 use_math: true
 ---

-Recently, I began to work on a new project that requires to manipulate species trees, using Newick representation as input/output :seedling:
+:seedling: Recently, I began to work on a new project that requires to manipulate species trees, using Newick representation as input/output.
+I was tying to track down a series of bugs in the legacy code, but my task was made utterly complex by uncooperative pointers who had invaded all interfaces, conquered the core of the code, and corrupted pretty much all classes who were maybe [a bit too friendly](https://softwareengineering.stackexchange.com/questions/132403/should-i-use-friend-classes-in-c-to-allow-access-to-hidden-members) with the invaders :guardsman:

 In my [Quetzal library](https://becheler.github.io/softwares/quetzal-CoalTL/home/) where I try to gather reusable components for population genetics,